-In March 2022, we announced a program to repurchase up to \$100.0 million of our common stock.
+In March 2022, we announced a program to repurchase up to \$100.0 million of our common stock which was increased by an additional \$50.0 million in September 2023.
 Such repurchases may be made from time to time subject to pre-determined price and volume guidelines.
-As of January 31, 2023, we had repurchased 13,844,279 shares using \$77.4 million of the program.
+As of January 31, 2024, we repurchased 16,824,920 shares for \$100.3 million.
 Repurchases pursuant to our share repurchase program could affect our stock price and increase its volatility and will reduce the market liquidity for our stock.
 These activities may have the effect of maintaining the market price of our common stock or slow down a decline in the market price of the common stock, and, as a result, the price of our common stock may be higher than the price that otherwise might exist in the open market.
 Additionally, these repurchases will diminish our cash reserves, which could impact our ability to pursue possible future strategic opportunities and acquisitions and result in lower overall returns on our cash balances.